-As a lawyer at Woodward and Company’s Whitehorse office, Gavin provides general counsel services to a number of First Nations.
+As a partner at Woodward and Company’s Whitehorse office, Gavin provides general counsel services with a unique understanding of the firm’s northern and remote clients.
 His core areas of practice are modern treaty implementation, employment law, and restorative justice.

 For nearly a decade prior to studying law, Gavin assumed a variety of roles within a self-governing First Nation including legislation/policy analyst, implementation and negotiation official, and executive director.
 He began at Woodward and Company as a summer student in 2015 before clerking at the British Columbia Court of Appeal.

 Gavin holds a cum laude law degree from the University of Ottawa, a certificate in mediation and negotiation from the Justice Institute of British Columbia, and a Bachelor of Arts (double honours) in English and political studies from the University of Saskatchewan.